Argentina has several different currency exchange rates, which can be confusing for visitors.

 Carrying USD or Euros to exchange for pesos is also a good way to avoid, not just a bad official and lower MEP exchange rate, but also steep ATM fees, which run about a minimum of US$8 per withdrawal in Argentina, for any amount.

-Understandably some don’t feel comfortable carrying lots of cash, but even those who don’t bring in foreign currency will be carrying wads of cash in Argentina, as the bill denominations are small.
+Understandably some don’t feel comfortable carrying lots of cash, but even those who don’t bring in foreign currency will be carrying wads of cash in Argentina, as the bill denominations are small, although a new 10,000 bill has alleviated the problem somewhat.

 A light travel jacket with hidden inside pockets is a great option to conceal your cash.